prim-and-propper/kino-component/README.md

 ## Examples

-After install this package in Livebook you can interactively experiment with Phoenix function components:
+After installing this package in Livebook you can interactively experiment with Phoenix function components:

 ![](.github/images/link.png)